Inspiring Scandinavian Kitchen Design Ideas

 Wooden bar stools

 When choosing chairs and bar stools, opt for those made out of wood.
-As we already mentioned, wood is a popular element of Scandinavian design, and wooden furniture, like bar stools, will add warmth and coziness to the space while also being easy to clean and maintain.
+As we already mentioned, wood is a popular element of Scandinavian design, and wooden furniture, like bar stools, will add seating and style to the space while also being easy to clean and maintain.

 Bar stools for the win